 In addition, Zeolite is also used in the manufacture of medical materials such as filters for anesthesia machines – and more.

-The References of the entry Zeolite presents the metallic sound production group Metallica with their song Nothing Else Matters.
-(Nothing Else Matters?)
+The References of the entry Zeolite are accompanied by the metallic sound production group Blind Guardian with their The Bard’s Song.